String-valued functions return NULL if the

 Returns the position of the first occurrence of substring

-in string
+substr in string

-.
+str.
 This is the same as the

-two-argument form of LOCATE()
+two-argument form of LOCATE(), except that

 the order of the arguments is reversed.